Skip to Content

 stonecoat countertop epoxy chop brush

-As a last step, I use a torch or heat gun over the material.
+As a final step, I use a torch or heat gun over the material.

 Heat helps the epoxy self level and it removes any remaining air bubbles.